pongasoft/glu/docs/manual/src/main/sphinx/source/glu-script.rst

 Logs
 ^^^^
-In order to be able to see (in the console) log files produced by an application deployed by the glu script, you can follow the convention described in the :ref:`console-script-log-files` section.
+In order to be able to see (in the console) log files produced by an application deployed by the glu script, you can follow the convention described in the ":ref:`console-script-log-files`" section.

+Fields
+^^^^^^
+All fields in a glu script are stored (locally on the agent) and exported (remotely to ZooKeeper).
+Check the ":ref:`agent-integration-zookeeper`" section.

 An example of glu script